• Skip to main content

 We request the Board to kindly take note of our resignation and make necessary arrangements for the appointment of a new statutory auditor in accordance with the provisions of the Companies Act, 2013.

-We further confirm that we shall file Form ADT-3 with the Registrar of Companies within the prescribed time as required under Section 140(2) of the Companies Act, 2013.
+We further confirm that Form ADT-3 has been, or shall be, duly filed with the Registrar of Companies within the prescribed time, in compliance with Section 140(2) of the Companies Act, 2013.

 We thank the management and staff of ABC Limited for the cooperation extended to us during our tenure as statutory auditors.